 It is always recommended to take up a few tests on Upwork to show your expertise on the subject.

 Add every project you have worked in the past that you can share your work with your portfolio.

-If you are starting out and don’t have samples to showcase in portfolio – Here is a guide for new freelancers to build samples.
+If you are starting and don’t have samples to showcase in the portfolio – Here is a guide for new freelancers to build a portfolio.

 Take the time to write the project overview.
 Don’t be in a hurry to complete it.

 Though the skills part of the project is optional make sure you add all the skills used in the project.
-It is the skill set that you may have will define how unique your expertise as a freelancer is in the Upwork marketplace.
+It is the skills you have will define how unique they are in the Upwork marketplace.

-Remember, we aren’t filling the Upwork profile but we are building the Upwork profile.
-So add lot more details than the mandatory fields to submit the form.
+Remember, we aren’t filling the Upwork profile, but we are building the Upwork profile.
+So add a lot more details than the mandatory fields to submit the form.

 7. Education and Certifications

-We all have some level of education and so it is always better to add all our education details.
+We all have some level of education.
+So it is always better to add all our education details.

-Or if you have any extra certification please add them to certifications.
+Or if you have any additional certification, please add them to certifications.